 Gerontology Applied Research Grants

 LIFE at UCF is proud to sponsor two yearly gerontology research grant programs.
-The Richard Tucker Gerontology Applied Research and Al Dallago OUR Gerontology Research Grant programs provide significant funds to the students and faculty at the University of Central Florida to support this field of study important to our membership.
+The Richard Tucker Gerontology Applied Research Grant and Al Dallago Office of Undergraduate Research (OUR) Gerontology Research Grant programs provide significant funds to the students and faculty at the University of Central Florida to support this field of study important to our membership.
 The grants are provided to promote all aspects of UCF research relating to the scientific study of the social, psychological and biological aspects of aging.
 As such these grants are intended to provide incentive for and recognize Gerontology research studies at the University of Central Florida.
+Applications for the Ticher Gerontology Applied Research Grant are invited from master’s and doctoral students, post-doctoral fellows and faculty at all ranks and from all disciplines.
 The amount of these awards is determined each year by the LIFE Board of Directors and depends upon revenues from membership fees and donations from LIFE members.
-To date, LIFE at UCF is proud to have donated over $285,000 in support of these program.
+To date, LIFE at UCF is proud to have donated over $375,500 in support of these programs.
 We encourage each UCF organization to participate in these competitive programs.

 Richard Tucker Gerontology Applied Research Grant